Get the Newsletter Every Other Friday!

 Screen time discussions often feel like a numbers game: parents want a definitive time limit, but that doesn’t reflect the quality of their child’s screen use.
+We're after digital wellness.

 Dr. Kristy Goodwin, a leading expert in digital wellbeing, reminds us that screens can be beneficial when used for learning, creativity, and connection.
 It’s not about demonizing technology but about helping kids develop healthy digital habits that serve them long-term.